 “The Other Mozart Effect: An Open Letter to Music Educators”

-Assignment: Read and think about the advocacy case study; we will have a class debate on January 23.
+Assignment: Read and think about the advocacy case study; we will have a class debate.

 Readings: “A Stronger Rationale for Music Education”